Tassos Papadopoulos: Other roles

-Democratic Party
+Democratic Party leadership

 On 7 October 2000, he was elected unopposed as the President of the Democratic Party during the historic electoral congress at which the founder of the Party, Spyros Kyprianou, stood down.
 At the 27 May 2001 elections he was re-elected at the head of the Democratic Party ticket.

 He was a member of the National Council, Chairman of the Standing Parliamentary Committee on European Affairs and member of the Committee on Selection and the Committee on Financial and Budgetary Affairs.
 He was also Co-chairman of the Joint Cyprus-EU Parliamentary Committee.

 President of Cyprus

 He campaigned for the 2003 presidential election on a platform that he would be able to secure a better deal over the Cyprus dispute than the incumbent Glafcos Clerides.
 He was backed not by just his own party, Diko, but also the party of the Left AKEL and social democratic Kisos and even by many nationalist members of the Democratic Rally of which 61% of party members opposed the plan.

 Papadopoulos assumed the Presidency on 28 February 2003 after winning a first round majority with 51.51% of the vote.
 Before the 2004 Annan Plan Referendum he urged Greek Cypriots to vote No, declaring "I received a state.
 I will not deliver a community".

 Papadopoulos was a candidate for a second term in office in the 2008 presidential election.
 In the first round, held on 18 February, he placed third, slightly behind Dimitris Christofias and Ioannis Kasoulides with about 31.8% of the vote, and was therefore eliminated from the second round.
 He had enjoyed a slight advantage in opinion polls prior to the election and his elimination was regarded as a surprise.
 He promptly conceded defeat on the day of the election.

-Family
+Personal life

+Papadapoulos was an ethnic Greek Cypriot.

 He was married to Fotini Georkadji, daughter of Anastasios G. Leventis and widow of assassinated politician Polykarpos Georkadjis, from 1972 until his death in 2008.
 Papadopoulos had been best man at his wife's first wedding.

 They had two children, Nikolas and Anastasia, and Papadopoulos raised Fotini's older children Constantinos and Maria from her marriage to Polykarpos Georkadjis.

-Death

 Tassos Papadopoulos died on 12 December 2008 at 13:05 pm of small cell lung carcinoma.
 He was a heavy smoker.
 Papadopoulos had been admitted to the Intensive Care Unit of the Nicosia General Hospital on 22 November for the disease.
 The funeral took place on 15 December 2008 in Agia Sophia Church in Nicosia.